Using GraphQL Paper with GraphQL

 Mutating

-Mutations also work with GraphQL Paper and graphql
+Mutations also work with GraphQL Paper and graphql.
+The

-.
-The GraphQL Paper Mutating Data documentation provides more information on how mutating data with GraphQL Paper.
+GraphQL Paper Mutating Data documentation provides more information on how mutating data

 Returning from Mutations